 Urine Organic Acids Test

 Bacteria and fungus produce organic acids which are excreted in your urine.
-An urine organic acids test measures the level of organic acids excreted, giving you an indication that you may have a yeast or bacterial overgrowth.
-However, like the stool test, it is unable to pinpoint exactly where the overgrowth is occurring, and for this reason isn’t used to definitively diagnose SIBO.
+A urine organic acids test measures the level of organic acids excreted, giving you an indication that you may have a yeast or bacterial overgrowth.
+However, like the stool test, it is unable to pinpoint exactly where the overgrowth is occurring, and for this reason, isn’t used to definitively diagnose SIBO.

-This article is Part 1 of a two part series on SIBO.
-Come back next week as we explore the differences between methane and hydrogen dominant SIBO, SIBO treatment options and the 5 Key Pillars to Health.
+This article is Part 1 of a two-part series on SIBO.
+Head over to Part 2 to read more about the differences between methane and hydrogen dominant SIBO, SIBO treatment options and the 5 Key Pillars to Health.